mmpneo/simple-obs-stt/README.md

 # Simple STT
+Real-time speech-to-text and keyboard input subtitles for OBS.

 ## Why
 This project was started because I personally needed a free, simple and performant solution to compensate speech impairments and overall shyness with subtitles.